Close ranks, Patel tells Cosatu

-Johannesburg - Cosatu must close ranks to protect collective bargaining, Economic Development Minister Ebrahim Patel
+Johannesburg - Cosatu must close ranks to protect collective bargaining, Economic Development Minister Ebrahim Patel said on Wednesday.

 "Use (the congress) to close ranks to defend the disciplined system of collective bargaining that Cosatu helped to create," he said.